-One of the very first documentaries that I posted on this blog last year was The Story of the Weeping Camel, a truly memorable film from Mongolia about nomadic sheperds in the Gobi desert trying to save the life of a rare white bactrian camel calf after it was rejected by its mother.
+One of the very first documentaries that I posted on this blog last year was The Story of the Weeping Camel, a truly memorable film from Mongolia about nomadic shepherds in the Gobi desert trying to save the life of a rare white Bactrian camel calf after it was rejected by its mother.

 if this video is no longer available please leave a comment so I can update the page